schlae/graphics-gremlin/README.md

 **The purpose of this mode is just for debug and demo purposes**.

 ### Switches 1 and 2 for MDA

+These colours are applicable for the HDMI section only.

 | 1      | 2      | MDA colour |
 |--------|--------|------------|